-Helen Thompson Associate Professor of English, Director of Graduate Studies
+Helen Thompson Associate Professor of English; Director of Graduate Studies - Department of English

 Helen Thompson (Ph.D.
 Duke, English; M.A.
 Johns Hopkins, The Writing Seminars; B.A.
 Amherst College, English and Chemistry) teaches eighteenth-century British literature, philosophy, and the history of science.
 She is an affiliate of the Gender and Sexuality Studies Program, where she teaches feminist theory and second-wave feminism.
 She is author of Ingenuous Subjection: Power and Compliance in the Eighteenth-Century Domestic Novel (University of Pennsylvania Press, 2005).
 She has published articles in Eighteenth Century Studies, The Eighteenth Century: Theory and Interpretation, ELH, Journal for Early Modern Studies, and Eighteenth-Century Fiction, and co-edited (with Natania Meeker) a special issue of ECTI (Fall 2007) on "Empiricism, Substance, Narrative."

 As an offshoot of her interest in second-wave feminism, sustained by her lecture class for Gender & Sexuality Studies (GSS 231, Feminism as Cultural Critique: The Second Wave), Thompson hopes to undertake a study of second-wave representations of utopian corporeality.